PeCoReT/pecoret.github.io/docs/user-guide/advisories.md

 ## Proof of Concepts
 Advisory proofs, detailing the specifics of a security vulnerability, are written in Markdown.
-Images can be attached an includes in the proof.
+Images can be attached and included in the proof.

 ## Advisories from Project Findings
 PeCoReT seamlessly integrates with project findings, allowing the creation of advisories directly from identified security issues within projects.